 The church is also celebrated for its fine music.
-The choir of boys and men, the only remaining all-male parish choir in the Church of Ireland, generally sings at least one of the choral services each Sunday during term-time.
+The choir of boys and men, the only remaining all-male parish choir in Ireland, generally sings at least one of the choral services each Sunday during term-time.
 The remainder are sung by the girls’ choir, which was formed in 2002, and the Elgin Chorale (which sings during choir vacations).
 The choirs’ repertoire is fully representative of the major styles of choral music from the sixteenth century up to the present day.
 With its superb acoustic, splendid organ and convenient location, Saint Bartholomew’s is becoming more widely known as an excellent concert venue.
 You will find details of forthcoming events and services elsewhere on this website.

 If you have any questions about the parish that this website cannot answer, please contact our administrator, Megan, on (01) 668-8522 or send an email to firstname.lastname@example.org.
 You may also use this website’s contact page.